- CESL Endorsement

 - Department of Homeland Security

 Visit University Classes

 CESL students can visit regularly scheduled UA classes with the permission of CESL and the instructor of the UA class.
-See the Admissions and Student Services Manager for more details.
+See the Assistant Director, Admissions / Immigration - Student Services for more details.